bckyrd-io/real-estate-ms-php/README.md

 4. Create a new database named `realestate`.

-5. Open your web browser and navigate to `http://localhost/realestate/setup.php` to create database.
+5. Open your web browser and navigate to `http://localhost/realestate/setup.php` to run create database scripts.
-   This will execute the SQL scripts to initiate database creation.

-7. Open your web browser and visit `http://localhost/realestate` to access the project.
+7. Visit `http://localhost/realestate` to access the project.

 ### Usage